hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/427_unselfish_work_is_true_renunciation.md

 Those who know this secret pass beyond this round of birth and death and become immortal.

-The ordinary Sannyâsin gives up the world, goes out, and thinks of God.
+The ordinary Sannyāsin gives up the world, goes out, and thinks of God.
-The real Sannyâsin lives in the world, but is not of it.
+The real Sannyāsin lives in the world, but is not of it.
 Those who deny themselves, live in the forest, and chew the cud of unsatisfied desires are not true renouncers.
 Live in the midst of the battle of life.
 Anyone can keep calm in a cave or when asleep.
 Stand in the whirl and madness